Meet the Leadership at YWCA Minneapolis

 Nicole holds a Bachelor of Science degree from the University of Illinois in Sports Medicine.

-Stephanie Thomas is the Vice President of Early Childhood at YWCA Minneapolis and responsible for leadership and strategy of all early childhood education sites, curriculum and workforce development program.
+Stephanie Thomas is the Vice President of Early Childhood Education and Girls and Youth at YWCA Minneapolis.
+She is responsible for leadership and strategy of all early childhood education sites, curriculum and workforce development program, along with all Girls and Youth sites and programming.

 Ms. Thomas joined YWCA Minneapolis in August 2017.
 She has 23 years of nonprofit experience as a senior leader, demonstrated capabilities in program development, team leadership, relationship development and strategic management.
 Ms. Thomas obtained a Bachelor of Science degree in Psychology from the University of Wisconsin - River Falls.